By Ed Staskus

 “He did not put up a fight.”

-Stealing money is one thing.
+Stealing money with a smile and a fountain pen is one thing.
 Shooting it out with the Federal Bureau of Investigation is another thing.
 They aren’t the same thing, by a long shot.

 The FBI would not reveal how he been tracked to Collinwood, only that they had “developed information based upon advanced investigative techniques that led to his apprehension,” a brief statement said.

-He was less than three miles from the closed down Taupa Credit Union.
+He was less than three miles from closed down boarded up Taupa Credit Union.

 Managed by their members, most credit unions are not-for profit cooperatives taking in deposits, promoting thrift, and making loans.
-Unlike banks, individuals combine in them to manage and control their own money.
-They are widespread in many shapes and sizes.
+Unlike banks, individuals combine to manage and control their own money.
+They are near and far in many shapes and sizes.
 Credit unions range from corporate entities to community institutions serving local schools and churches.

 With approximately 1100 members and $24 million in assets, located a short walk from both their church and the Lithuanian Village cultural center, Taupa was a stable institution, healthy and growing, year after year, even in an economy often troubled by bank failures and recessions.

-It was until the evening of July 16, 2013, when police and federal agents surrounded Alex Spirikaitis’s $1.7 million home in Solon, a bedroom suburb 25 miles southeast of Cleveland.
-It was four days after the decision had been made by the state to liquidate the credit union, determining it was insolvent and had no prospect for restoring viable operations.
+At least it was until the evening of July 16, 2013, when police and federal agents surrounded Alex Spirikaitis’s $1.7 million home in Solon, a bedroom suburb 25 miles southeast of Cleveland.
+It was four days after the decision had been made by the state to liquidate the credit union, determining it was insolvent and had no viable prospect for restoring operations.

 “Family members left the house with us and we thought, from the information we gathered, that he was not going to willingly come out,” said Special Agent Vicki Anderson.

 But the police came up empty.
 He was not there.
-He had run away from the consequences.
+He had run away, fled from the consequences, not that it did much good.
+“A horse may run quickly but it cannot escape its tail,” is how a Lithuanian proverb puts it.

 “At first we did everything by hand,” said Vic Staskus.
 Later that year the Toronto credit union offered them their old computing machine.
 “It took four of us to bring it into our office, since it was as big as a table, and on top of that we lost most of our small office space to it.”
 Fortunately, through a friend at IBM, they were shortly able to secure a more modern system.